 - 6. Work on the actions in the Checklist should normally be coordinated by the Departmental Administrator (or equivalent), though in some departments responsibility for data protection matters may have been given/delegated to a designated member of staff. - 7.
 The Departmental Administrator (or other member of staff coordinating this activity) should do the following before starting work on the Checklist: - (a) Speak to their Head of Department (or equivalent).
 This is because, under the University's Data Protection Policy approved by the Council, the Head of Department is responsible for data protection compliance within their department. - (b) Identify key members of departmental staff to assist in working through the Checklist (e.g., as appropriate and insofar as the roles/functions exist, departmental staff responsible for local IT, HR, alumni relations, office management, student administration or purchasing). - (c) Remind themselves of the core aspects of data protection compliance by reading the University's overview webpage on the topic. - 8.
-Departmental Administrators and Heads of Department are urged to sign off the completion of the Checklist.
+Departmental Administrators and Heads of Department are asked to sign the Checklist before submitting it.